-As a rule, we do not digitize or accept digitized versions of inactive analog records of enduring value that have not been officially transferred to the College Archives and Special Collections, though the Archives reserves the right to make exceptions if warranted.
+As a rule, we do not digitize or accept digitized versions of inactive analog records of enduring value that have not been officially transferred to the Special Collections, though Special Collections reserves the right to make exceptions if warranted.
 While the Library and the Center for Educational Technology (CET) will continue to digitize non-unique images for teaching based on faculty demand, those materials are not in scope for this document.
 This document will be reviewed periodically and updated as needed.

-The Archives is responsible for the selection, creation, delivery, and preservation of the Williams College Archives digital collections.
+Special Collections is responsible for the selection, creation, delivery, and preservation of the digital collections.
 We adhere to national and international community-based standards and best practices, including A Framework of Guidance for Building Good Digital Collections (NISO) and the Federal Agencies Digitization Initiative Still Image Working Group’s Technical Guidelines for Digitizing Cultural Heritage Materials (FADGI), in all our work.

-Through our small digital production studio and the outsourcing of special formats, the Archives is responsible for programmatic digitization of rare and unique materials.
-In other words, we produce preservation-quality digital objects as part of the development of coherent digital collections that support the mission of the Archives and the College.
-Digitization decisions will be guided in part by the Collection Development Policy for Archives & Special Collections, which outlines specific subject areas collected and states the department’s commitment to “to appraise, collect, organize, describe, preserve, and make available the College’s records of permanent administrative, legal, fiscal, and historical value.”
+Through our small digital production studio and the outsourcing of special formats, Special Collections is responsible for programmatic digitization of rare and unique materials.
+In other words, we produce preservation-quality digital objects as part of the development of coherent digital collections that support the mission of Special Collections and the College.
+Digitization decisions will be guided in part by the Collection Development Policy for Special Collections, which outlines specific subject areas collected and states the department’s commitment to “to appraise, collect, organize, describe, preserve, and make available the College’s records of permanent administrative, legal, fiscal, and historical value.”

 Selecting content, whether born-digital or digitized, is only one piece in the ongoing process of building digital collections.
 The development and management of digital collections also involves project management and strategic planning; metadata architecture, creation, and management; the development and use of UNBOUND: the Williams Digital Commons and ArchivesSpace to create, manage, preserve, and deliver digital content; and the ongoing assessment of digital collections and the previously mentioned services.
 We work closely with other units in the Williams College Libraries and the Office of Information Technology (OIT) to develop and realize our goals, and collaborate with other units in the College and with external institutions and organizations when appropriate.

-We encourage potential contributors interested in digitizing their own content in preparation to be added to the Archives, to coordinate with the Digital Resources Archivist/Records Manager in advance to establish the correct digitization methods.
+We encourage potential contributors interested in digitizing their own content in preparation to be added to Special Collections, to coordinate with the Digital Resources Archivist/Records Manager in advance to establish the correct digitization methods.

 Associated Analog Material

-Inactive records of enduring value, held in analog form in offices and departments on campus (regardless of whether those records have already been digitized by the current holder), must be transferred to the Archives before that content can be added to the digital collections.
-This is in keeping with the ongoing role of the Archives, allowing staff to have continued access to analog original materials in case re-digitization is ever necessary.
+Inactive records of enduring value, held in analog form in offices and departments on campus (regardless of whether those records have already been digitized by the current holder), must be transferred to Special Collections before that content can be added to the digital collections.
+This is in keeping with the ongoing role of Special Collections, allowing staff to have continued access to analog original materials in case re-digitization is ever necessary.

 Organization and Metadata

-The Archives will collect and produce metadata to describe collections and items in the Archives.
+Special Collections will collect and produce metadata to describe collections and items in our collections.
 Different schema may be employed to support different projects/collections.
-Metadata Object Description Schema (MODS) is Archives standard schema.
+Metadata Object Description Schema (MODS) is the Special Collections standard schema.

 Collections must be organized and described before it can be digitized.
-Books must be cataloged.
-Archives and manuscript materials must be processed and have a resource record in ArchivesSpace, though item-level metadata may be created as part of the development of a digital collection.
-Metadata must follow current digital collections standards, as well as guidelines developed by Archives.
+Books must be cataloged. archives, records, and manuscript materials must be processed and have a resource record in ArchivesSpace, though item-level metadata may be created as part of the development of a digital collection.
+Metadata must follow current digital collections standards, as well as guidelines developed by Special Collections.

 Digitization activities will likely fall into one of three categories: